 My research focuses on interactions between behaviour and consumer-resource dynamics.
 A mix of theoretical and empirical approaches is used to consider the dynamics of specific systems.
 Theoretical questions of interest include herbivore and carnivore movement in relation to resource availability and predation risk, optimal diet, patch selection, and dispersal patterns in heterogeneous environments, the effect of social interference and territoriality on consumer-resource interactions and impacts of harvesting by humans on fish and mammal populations.

-Empirical work has been concentrated on 3 different terrestrial ecosystems over the past decade: large herbivores and carnivores in Serengeti National Park (Tanzania), woodland caribou, wolves, and moose in boreal forests of northern Ontario (Canada), and mustelid carnivores and other small mammals in boreal forests of northern Ontario.
-In each case, my graduate students and I conduct detailed field and experimental studies of behavioral ecology of both predators and prey.
-Theoretical models are then used to assess the implications of behavioral strategies on population and community dynamics and model predictions are then tested against long-term observational data from terrestrial ecosystems.
+Empirical work has been concentrated on 3 different terrestrial ecosystems over the past decade: large herbivores and their carnivores in Serengeti National Park (Tanzania), woodland caribou, wolves, and moose in boreal forests of northern Ontario (Canada), and both wild and semi-domesticated reindeer in Norway.
+In each case, my graduate students and I conduct detailed field and experimental studies of both behavioural and demographic responses to landscape heterogeneity.
+Theoretical models are used to understand the potential impact of behavioural strategies on population and community dynamics and these theoretical predictions are then tested against observational data.